|

 Inspect windows and doors regularly to stop air leaks and water seeps that create high energy and repair bills.
 We’ll show you how.

-windows, doors and skylights to stop air leaks, foil water drips, and detect the gaps and rot that let the outside in and the inside out.
+Take a look at windows, doors and skylights to stop air leaks, foil water drips, and detect the gaps and rot that let the outside in and the inside out.
 You can perform a quick check with a home air pressure test, or do a detailed inspection.
 Luckily, these inspections are easy to do.
 Here’s how to examine the barriers that should stand between you and the elements.

 Big picture inspection